Filmocan San Miguel Eskrima International: Organizational Development

+Momoy Cañete taught San Miguel Eskrima at his residence on C. Padilla Street in San Nicolas, Cebu.
+He trained the system to his students, including his grandson, Panto Cañete Flores.

+After Momoy’s death at age 91, Panto Cañete Flores continued teaching and refining the San Miguel Eskrima system following his grandfather’s passing.
 In 1996, he established Filmocan, named after Filemon Momoy Cañete.
 The organization began with four students and has since expanded to include instruction in schools and universities.
-Filmocan continues to teach the blade-based system developed by his grandfather.